OUR EXPERT

 For a move to Spain, the answer changes.
 If you are applying for a Spanish residency visa, standard travel insurance is usually not enough.
 You may need private health insurance for Spain, issued by an insurer authorized to operate in Spain, with coverage that matches Spanish visa requirements.

-This guide explains what travel insurance for Spain is, when you need it, what it covers, how to compare plans, how much it may cost, and what immigrants should know before applying for a Spanish visa.
+This guide explains what you need to know about either travel or health insurance needs that immigrants should know before applying for a Spanish visa.

 What is travel insurance for Spain?
 Short-term protection for your trip